therahulprasad/docker-awscli/awscli/README.md

 # AWSCLI on Alpine
-It provides clean AWSCLI installation without setrting any entrypoint or CMD.
+It provides clean AWSCLI installation without setting any entrypoint or CMD,
 Which gives you flexibility to run own bash and do whatever the hell you want to do.

 I use it to test permissions of IAM keys.